simonetthomas/Blue_Thread/README.md

 * Automatically cuts the text into 300 characters posts as you type it, by respecting the punctuation to avoid cutting sentences when possible.
 * Adds a number (1/3, 2/3, 3/3 etc.) at the end of each post.
+* Creates links from urls, and mentions to users.
 * Sends the entire thread all at once on your account.

 You can :